 This callaloo cauliflower cook-up rice recipe is a remake of Guyanese Callaloo (Spinach) Cook-up.
 Cook-up rice is what we call dishes of rice, cooked in coconut milk.
 Typically cook-up rice includes rice, coconut milk, peas or beans and a protein. in some versions vegetables we add vegetables instead of the peas or beans.This dish is a delicious blend of cauliflower, spinach, squash and creamy coconut milk.

-Callaloo Cook-up Rice is one of my family’s favorite quick cook-up rice dishes.
-So it made sense that it was one of the first cook-up rice dishes I attempted to make Whole30 compatible.
-This version of a Guyanese classic has all the notes of the original version—callaloo or spinach, pumpkin (calabaza squash) and coconut milk—but it’s grain free.
-The traditional rice is replaced with riced cauliflower but the flavor and texture is very similar to the original version of the dish which is always my aim when I remix a recipe!
+Traditional Callaloo Cook-up Rice is one of my family's favorite quick rice dishes.
+Therefore, it made sense that it was one of the first cook-up rice dishes I attempted to make Whole30 compatible.
+This grain free version of a Guyanese classic has all the notes of the original recipe—callaloo or spinach, pumpkin (calabaza squash) and coconut milk.
+In this dish, rice is replaced with riced cauliflower but the flavor and texture is very similar to the original version of the dish which is always my aim when I remix a recipe!